 Tested against the snapshot.org dataset, our method typically reduces the original voting graph by approximately 2-5\% (subject to hyperparameters).
-The method produces a voting graph with real IDs that can be inspected for further forensic analysis or visualized.
-Moreover, we can produce a few key sociometric measurements to begin the process of constructing community baselines for further research (see Table 1).
+Quite obviously, performance could be improved and validation measurements need to be established.
+The method produces a voting graph with real IDs that can be inspected for further forensic analysis or visualized (see Figures \ref{fig:similarity_graph} and \ref{fig:clustered_graph}).
+Moreover, we can produce a few key sociometric measurements to begin the process of constructing community baselines for further research (see Table \ref{tab:data_analysis}).